Touro Alum Lands Dream Job at the NBA

 “While at NYU Langone, I was responsible for the applications and technology that the doctors used to capture clinical data and interface with their patients.
 I managed new and innovative technology and worked on projects to increase the safety and care of patients.
 Despite some amazing opportunities, I wanted something more exciting.
 During the pandemic, I had a chance to do deep self-reflection and realized that working somewhere that enabled me to embrace my passion for basketball was really what I wanted to do for a living,” Daniels explained.

 Daniels spotted a job opening for a Senior Product Manager at the National Basketball Association in the spring of 2022.

-At that time, the NBA was getting ready to launch their direct-to-consumer app which would deliver NBA games and content directly to the fan.
-The revamped app would allow fans to watch their favorite teams and/or games directly to their connected devices.
+At that time, the NBA was getting ready to launch its direct-to-consumer app which would deliver NBA games and content directly to the fan.
+The revamped app would allow fans to watch their favorite teams and/or games directly on their connected devices.
 The app would also allow greater fan engagement, capturing individualized data to provide a curated enjoyable experience.